Florence or Rome: it’s hard to imagine a harder choice to make when putting together an itinerary for a trip to Italy.

 Far from a quaint Italian village, exploring the best of Rome will likely mean using both the metro and bus systems to get around.

-Major sites, like the Colosseum and the Vatican, are not within walking distance of each other, so planning an itinerary takes a bit more legwork than in a smaller city like Florence.
+Major sites, like the Colosseum and the Vatican, are not within walking distance of each other, so planning an itinerary (and getting around to all the most popular photo spots in Rome) takes a bit more legwork than in a smaller city like Florence.

 That being said, Rome is not difficult to navigate–it simply requires a bit more planning to make sure you see everything you want to without doubling back or spending extra time in transit.